Vietnam.vn - Nền tảng quảng bá Việt Nam

 Because it is a rocky planet, scientists describe Barnard b as a "miniature Earth".

-It is its modest mass and size that make Barnard b a rare astronomical treasure.
+It's its modest mass and size that make Barnard b a rare astronomical treasure.

 Lộ diện

-Diagram showing the positions of the nearest stars around the Sun, including Barnard, which is just beyond the Alpha Centauri A&B star pair - Photo: IEEC
+Diagram showing the positions of the nearest stars around the Sun, including Barnard, which is just beyond the star pair Alpha Centauri A&B - Photo: IEEC

 To find this “miniature Earth,” researchers had to sift through data from five years of observations by the ESPRESSO instrument on the European Southern Observatory’s (ESO) Very Large Telescope (VLT), located at the Paranal Observatory in Chile.